 You’ve already started the learning process by reading this blog.
-You can find even more material in my free books on Due Diligence, Partnerships, Financing, etc. You can find those on my Books Page Here.
+You can find even more material in my free books on Due Diligence, Financing, Hiring a Property Management company etc. You can find those on my Books Page Here.
 You can also check out a few of my recent podcasts.
 Here are a few good choices for getting started:

 As important as these types of resources are, there’s nothing quite as valuable as time spent learning from other experienced investors.
 To that end, make it a point to join a local chapter of NREIA or a nearby real estate investors’ meetup group.